 What are your initial thoughts when it comes to foods that start with T?
-Tomato, tacos, and Tequila are often brought up first in the conversation.
+Tomatoes, tacos, and tequila are often brought up first in the conversation.
 I’m here to tell you that the list is much longer than that.

 It’s time to stand out from the crowd with unique foods that have T in their names.
 Keep reading, and you will be surprised by what you can find in this article.